thepirat000/Audit.NET/README.md

 - `OnScopeCreated`: When the Audit Scope is being created, before any saving.
 This is executed once per Audit Scope.
 - `OnEventSaving`: When an Audit Scope's Event is about to be saved.
 - `OnEventSaved`: After an Audit Scope's Event is saved.
+- `OnScopeDisposed`: When an Audit Scope is disposed.

 ### Stack Trace